 Place the onion halves in a well-oiled baking dish, cut side up.
 Season very generously with salt and pepper, then sprinkle with the parsley.
 Finally, drizzled the onion halves with best quality olive oil.
 (See picture above.)

 Place the baking dish in a moderate oven (180C/350F) for an hour or more, until the onions are well reduced in size, very soft and slightly caramelized.
 Baste the onions with their cooking juices every so often as they cook.
 Be careful not to allow the onions to burn, which will give them a bitter taste.
 I like the cover them with a sheet of wax paper for the first 30 minutes or so.
 If need be, you can lower the oven temperature.

 One little personal touch: about 5 minutes before they’re done, I like to splash a bit of white wine on top of the onions.
 This gives the onions a very slight tang, which nicely balances their natural sweetness, and produces a little ‘sauce’ (sughetto) you can pour over the onions when you serve. them.

 Fresh onions are best for this recipe and I was delighted to find some fresh Vidalia onions in the market this week (in early February!)
 The sweet flavor of these onions made this way was truly something special.
 But the dish will work just fine with regular dried onions you can always find; just parboil them for about 5 minutes after you’ve trimmed and peeled them, then proceed with the recipe.

-Personally, I like the pure onion flavor that this very simple preparation provides, but some recipes for cipolle al forno call for sprinkling breadcrumbs on top as well, which makes for a nice change, and you could mix the breadcrumbs with some grated Parmesan cheese as well if you like.
+Personally, I like the pure onion flavor that this very simple preparation provides, but some Italian recipes for baked onions call for sprinkling breadcrumbs on top as well, which makes for a nice change, and you could mix the breadcrumbs with some grated Parmesan cheese as well if you like.